CodecoolBP20161/python-school-system-with-orm-open_minds/README.md

 # School System

+## How to use the program

+You have to run  ```main.py```

+## User stories implemented:

+1) System / Handle new application

+2) System / Find possible interview date

+3) Applicant view / Application

+4) Applicant view / Interview

+6) Administrator view / Applicants

 ## The Story

 We're the developers of a new programming school which has an amazing number of new applicants every day :-) Let's call it Codecool!